How to Choose the Right Canadian Tax Return Software for You

 Wealthsimple Tax (Formerly SimpleTax)

-Despite its name, Wealthsimple Tax can handle more complicated tax scenarios including self-employment, investment income and, new in 2022, crypto trading.
+Despite its name, Wealthsimple Tax can handle more complicated tax scenarios including self-employment, investment income and, crypto trading.
 It will automatically import your transactions, find market prices at the time of your trades, and match transfers between over 300 supported wallets and exchanges to calculate your crypto gains/losses.

 Wealthsimple Tax also supports Quebec tax returns and includes a full translation to French, something not very common in free income tax software.
 It has one of the best user interfaces out there, cleaner and more user friendly than that of, say, StudioTax.
 Similar to StudioTax, you can NETFILE the maximum allowed 20 tax returns for free.
 Data you submit is protected, as everything is transmitted using encryption.